Better known as “Mother Nature’s original wheat,” einkorn flour may be tolerable for those who are sensitive to conventional wheat.

 Taste, of course, is subjective.
 But many people who consume einkorn prefer its taste over modern wheat flour.

 Einkorn flour has a fuller, grainier taste.
 Many conventional wheat products lack taste altogether.
-Maybe with the exception of sweet because of the healthy added sugars and corn syrup.
+Or, if there is a taste associated with modern flour, it’s artificially sweet.

 What makes einkorn taste different than modern wheat is the processing.